New to JAMstack? Everything You Need to Know to Get StartedJanuary 16, 2019

 Content Management Systems are really great for a few things: manage user permissions, editor roles and, obviously, content.
 So why not use them only for these tasks?
 That’s exactly what headless CMSs do—finally decoupling the backend administrative tasks from frontend views.

 Most headless CMSs will fit with whatever frontend tech you’re using, while others are built to work primarily with specific tools.
+Newer CMSs even allow for built-in static site generation.
 However, just like SSGs, there are enough of them to find the right one for you, no doubt.

 Here’s something that should guide you through this quest.